Franschhoek South Africa Travel Guide

 Some larger hotels or caterers might provide options with advance notice.

-Best to inquire directly with your chosen establishment.
+Best to check with your chosen establishment.

 Many estates offer pre-packed gourmet picnics.
 Enjoy these amidst vineyards or in manicured gardens.